-Reset this tunnel This button offers the possibility of forcing the renegotiation of the selected tunnel.
+This button offers the possibility of forcing the renegotiation of the selected tunnel.
 The remote client will then be logged off and logged back on automatically.
-Refresh This button refreshes data shown on the screen.
-Export results This button makes it possible to download a file in CSV containing information from the table.
-Configure the SSL VPN service This link makes it possible to go directly to the configuration of the SSL VPN service (Configuration > VPN > SSL VPN module).
-Reset columns This button makes it possible to display only columns suggested by default when the tunnel monitoring window is opened.
+This button refreshes data shown on the screen.
+This button makes it possible to download a file in CSV containing information from the table.
+This link makes it possible to go directly to the configuration of the SSL VPN service (Configuration $>$ VPN $>$ SSL VPN module).
+This button makes it possible to display only columns suggested by default when the tunnel monitoring window is opened.